Stolichnayer/mist-ce-account-takeover/README.md

   </tr>
 </table>

-## Account Takeover via Arbitrary API Token Creation

 ## 📜 Description

-**Mist Community Edition (CE)** versions prior to **4.7.1** contain a critical **Broken Access Control** vulnerability, allowing an **unauthenticated attacker** to generate an arbitrary API token for any user or administrator account.
-This flaw is triggered by manipulating the API token creation request, requiring only the victim’s email address for exploitation.
-Successful exploitation results in **Account Takeover**, granting the attacker full access to the victim's account.
+Mist Community Edition (CE) versions prior to 4.7.2 contain an unauthenticated API token generation vulnerability.
+By manipulating token creation requests with a known victim email address, attackers can generate valid API tokens for any user or administrator account, leading to full account takeover.
+This flaw bypasses all authentication controls and requires no user interaction.

-A **proof-of-concept (PoC) Python script** is provided in this repository, automating the exploitation of this vulnerability by generating an arbitrary API token and performing the necessary steps to hijack a victim’s account.
+A proof-of-concept (PoC) python script is provided in this repository, automating the exploitation of this vulnerability by generating an arbitrary API token and performing the necessary steps to hijack a victim’s account.

 ## 🔍 Affected Versions